sdc4nubes/CarND-LaneLines-P1/README.md

 #### Has a thoughtful reflection on the project been provided in the notebook?

-My reflection identifies potential shortcomings and suggests possible improvements:
+This reflection identifies potential shortcomings and suggests possible improvements:

 The potential shortcomings with this lane finder are numerous:
 1. It can only find lanes on a highway with fully controlled access (fewer than 5% of U.S. roads fit this definition),
 2. It cannot detect objects in front of or around the vehicle, so it cannot determine when to slow down or stop,
 3. It cannot assist a self-driving car entering or exiting a highway,
 4. It cannot assist a self-driving car in changing lanes,
 5. It cannot assist a self-driving car on roads under repair,
 6. It can only partially assist a self-driving car on poorly maintained highways,
 7. It cannot assist a self-driving car during inclement weather (especially snow storms).

 Serious improvements to lane detection can be realized through the incorporation and utilization of more advanced technologies:
 1. More video sensors and more types of sensors,
 2. Better Cameras (3D),
 3. Integrated Radar (Advanced Driver Assistance Systems),